 After the criminal litigations were over, the attorney for the Pacers, Steve Potter retained my services as a video forensic expert on behalf of the Indiana Pacers basketball team.
 My first activity was to collect all of the available video footage from that moment when the brawl broke out.
 As you can imagine there were many video sources.
-With the help of http://www.potterlaw.com/ , I found cell phone videos, CCTV system video from the Palace of Auburn Hills and four major television network multi camera video sources.
+With the help of http://www.potterlaw.com/ , I found cell phone videos, CCTV system videos from the Palace of Auburn Hills, and four major television network multi-camera video sources.

 I was prepared with several video clips when the first civil case went to trial, Haddad V Indiana Pacers on August 10, 2006.
 (Read all about it here).

-Here are the video forensic activities I used to help the Trier of Fact and jurors? view the brawl including all isolated incidents in question.
-After I received all video footage, I loaded the various formats into my forensic computer using Adobe Premiere Pro software.?
+Here are the video forensic activities I used to help the Trier of Fact and jurors view the brawl including all isolated incidents in question.
+After I received all video footage, I loaded the various formats into my forensic computer using Adobe Premiere Pro software.
 I created sequences for each incident and placed the useful camera vantage point clips back to back in each sequence.
 Some events went by very fast so I repeated the video clips and added slow motion.
-In some cases I reduced the speed by 25%, 50% and 75% so all persons could see the series of events as they occurred.?
-When necessary I also added a zoom to enlarge the area of interest in each video clip.
+In some cases, I reduced the speed by 25%, 50%, and 75% so all persons could see the series of events as they occurred.?
+When necessary, I also zoomed to enlarge the area of interest in each video clip.